systemsnmr/ivtnmr/README.md

 <a name="data_processing"></a>
 ## (D) Data processing (>= 1 hour per sample)

 1. Sort experiments: `sort.py`.
 This script sorts data by experiment type, adds rough experiment time to the title, creates cara repository with linked 2DHN spectra and `integr_datasets_31P.txt` file for 31P integration.
 See script header for details.
+For auto-generation of cara repository, two fragments of final repository (`180917_INx_blank_1top.cara`, `180917_INx_blank_2bottom.cara`) need to be present in the py/user directory.

 3. Process 1D31P:
   - `qumulti 5000-5500`